freifunk-saar/ff-node-monitor/README.md

     sudo -u postgres psql -c 'CREATE DATABASE "ff-node-monitor" WITH OWNER = "ff-node-monitor" LC_COLLATE = "de_DE.UTF-8" TEMPLATE template0;'
     ```

+    You may have to install the `de_DE.UTF-8` locale before this works.
+On
+    Debian, run `sudo dpkg-reconfigure locales` to do so.

 ### Service setup

 1. The service loads its configuration from a `Rocket.toml` file in the source